 While this article will not go into the details of how Renko charts are constructed, it will purely focus on some chart pattern based examples and the simplistic view of Renko charts which makes it easier for a trader to take advantage of.
 In this first article, we will look at how to trade horizontal break outs using Renko charts.
 By the end of the article you will notice the relative ease Renko charts offers compared to using the more conventional charts.

 Trading horizontal break out ranges

 Horizontal break out ranges are nothing but the range high and low that are formed when price is undergoing consolidation.
-This range trading approach makes it easier for traders to anticipate further moves in price action and also enables them to take calculated risks.
+This range trading approach makes it easier for traders and mortgage broker al to anticipate further moves in price action and also enables them to take calculated risks.

 The first chart below shows one such example, where we notice a perfect text book example of trading horizontal break outs.

 Horizontal Break out Example using Renko Charts